PHPWord

 O²⁻ forms when oxygen gains 2 electrons.

-Ions play an important role in
+Ions play an important role in electrolysis and conductivity.

 20. Explain the stability of atoms based on electronic configuration.